IMS-coding-projects/M431/docs/source/Writerside/topics/kontrollieren-auswerten.md

 I think it would be nice to have a bit more time to work on such projects, since they can be quite time-consuming.
 I would also like to work with Dario again, since it was quite fun and easy to work with him.
-What I would do differently next time is to only use JetBrains integrated development environments when using Git, since personally I find them way more intuitive then VSC for example.
+What I would do differently next time is to only use JetBrains integrated development environments when using Git, since personally I find them way more intuitive than VSC for example.
 What is also a big plus, is that they have smart merging capabilities, resulting in easier pulls and commits.
-Example:
-When pulling changes from SourceTree, and it recognizes that a local **file** is in a conflict, it immidiatly shows an error message and drops the pull.
-However when using any JetBrains client it goes to check if uncommited **lines** are in conflict and otherwise it pulls the new code.
+Example: When pulling changes from SourceTree, and it recognizes that a local **file** is in a conflict, it immediately shows an error message and drops the pull.
+However, when using any JetBrains client it goes to check if uncommited **lines** are in conflict, and otherwise it pulls the new code.

 ### Dario {id="dario-different"}